PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 You will find on the following files the full documentation to ask for a quotation to your electronic prototypist.

-!!! note
+>[!NOTE]

-    Depending on stock availability, FairScope can also be considered as a supplier.
+> Depending on stock availability, FairScope can also be considered as a supplier.

 ### Manufacturing Information